Futrli software wins the first of many hackathons

 In November 2017, we were excited to be invited to take part in Build an Open Bank Challenge, a two-day event run by Lloyds Banking Group.
 It was the first design hackathon of its kind, in which LBG brought together 14 partnering organisations to develop ideas and value propositions at lightning speed.

-Open Banking regulations are being finalised, leading the way for new opportunities for an API-enabled ecosystem, or ‘open economy’.
+Open Banking regulations are being finalized, leading the way for new opportunities for a new world of API-enabled ecosystem, or ‘open economy’.
 LBG has been proactive in ensuring success for both individuals and businesses.

-The event provided a great opportunity for people in the financial tech field to collaborate and find innovative new ways to streamline customer experiences and more importantly, plan for the future.
+The event provided a great opportunity for people in the financial tech field to collaborate and search for innovative new ways to streamline quality customer experiences and more importantly, show innovation and plan for the future.